 Teaching Areas and Excellence

-My teaching areas include cultural sociology, organizations, social movements, religion, global and transnational sociology, qualitative methods, and sociological theory.
-I am a 2019 winner of the ABLConnect Teaching Innovator Award and received a Certificate of Excellence in Teaching multiple times from the Bok Center Center for Teaching and Learning at Harvard University.
+My teaching areas include cultural sociology, nonprofit and humanitarian organizations, religion, and sociological theory.
+I received awards such as the ABLConnect Teaching Innovator Award, the Kahrl Excellence in Teaching Award, and the Harvard FAS Excellence in Teaching Prize.
+I received multiple Certificate of Excellence in Teaching distinctions from the Bok Center Center for Teaching and Learning at Harvard University.
 In Spring 2020, I received an Extraordinary Teaching in Extraordinary Times commendation from the Office of Undergraduate Education, awarded to approximately 10% of Harvard faculty for flexibility and creativity in addressing the challenges of learning under COVID-19.

 Recent Lecture Courses